-Earthquake ground shaking hazard that would potentially impact the site was assessed as part of our study.
-It is the opinion of GeoStrata that the earthquake ground shaking hazard within the subject site is considered low.
+The earthquake ground shaking hazard that would potentially impact the subject site was assessed as part of our study.
+Given our office investigations, it is the opinion of GeoStrata that the earthquake ground shaking hazard within the subject site is considered low.
 It is the opinion of GeoStrata that earthquake ground shaking hazard should not preclude development at the subject site.

-Surface Fault rupture hazard that would potentially impact the subject site was assessed as part of our study.
+The surface fault rupture hazard that would potentially impact the subject site was assessed as part of our study.
 No active faults are located near the subject site.
 Given our field and office investigations, the surface fault rupture hazard within the subject site is considered low and it is considered unlikely that surface fault rupture will impact the proposed development.
-It is the opinion of GeoStrata that surface fault rupture hazard should not preclude development at the subject site.
+It is the opinion of GeoStrata that surface fault rupture hazard should not preclude development at the subject lot.

-Tectonic deformation hazard that would potentially impact the site was assessed as part of our study.
+The tectonic deformation hazard that would potentially impact the site was assessed as part of our study.
 No active faults are reported or mapped within or adjacent to the subject site.
 It is the opinion of GeoStrata that the tectonic deformation hazard within the subject site is considered low and it is considered unlikely that tectonic deformation will impact the proposed development.
 It is the opinion of GeoStrata that the tectonic deformation hazard should not preclude development at the subject site.

-Liquefaction hazard that would potentially impact the site was assessed as part of our study.
-Based on our review of the Liquefaction Special Study Areas, Wasatch Front and Nearby Areas Utah, the site is located in an area currently designated as having a "Very Low" liquefaction potential.
-The surface soils we observed during our field investigation are not considered to be susceptible to liquefaction.
-A liquefaction analysis was beyond the scope of this geologic hazards assessment; however, if the owner wishes to have greater understanding of the liquefaction potential of the soils at greater depths, a liquefaction analysis should be completed at the site.
+The liquefaction hazard that would potentially impact the site was assessed as part of our study.
+The site is located in an area currently designated as having a "Very Low" liquefaction potential.
+The near-surface soils are not considered to be susceptible to liquefaction.
 It is the opinion of GeoStrata that liquefaction hazard should not preclude development at the subject site.

-Rock fall hazards within the subject site were assessed as part of our study.
-Based on review of our stereographic aerial photograph interpretation and our field observations, no rock fall or talus deposits are located within or immediately adjacent to the subject site.
-Our field investigation revealed no indications that the subject site has been subjected to previous rock fall.
-Therefore, the rock fall hazard within the subject site is considered low and it is considered unlikely that rock fall will impact the proposed development.
-It is the opinion of GeoStrata that rock fall hazard should not preclude development at the subject site.
+The rockfall hazards within the subject site were assessed as part of our study.
+No rockfall or talus deposits are located within or immediately adjacent to the subject lot.
+Our field investigation revealed no indications that the subject lot has been subjected to previous rockfall.
+Therefore, the rockfall hazard within the subject site is considered low and it is considered unlikely that rockfall will impact the proposed development.
+It is the opinion of GeoStrata that rockfall hazard should not preclude development at the subject site.